Qualcomm shares a practical, compelling vision for 5G’s first 5 years

 8. 5G-backed private/enterprise networks

 Most people don’t care about enterprise and industrial applications of 5G, but they’re going to be very big deals behind the scenes for companies everyone relies upon.
-Over the next year, Qualcomm expects 5G to start popping up in PCs, enabling immediate access to shared cloud storage and computing resources, as well as tetherless mobile office functionality: From out in the field, access a company’s full slate of resources or bring yourself into the office using virtual telepresence.
+Over the next year, Qualcomm expects 5G to start popping up in PCs, enabling immediate access to shared cloud storage and computing resources, as well as tetherless mobile office functionality: From out in the field, you will be able to access a company’s full slate of resources or bring yourself into the office using virtual telepresence.

 One of the elements of this will be private enterprise networks using 5G technology, either run by the company itself or a third party, based on the same or different spectrum owned by cellular carriers.
-Going forward, these private 5G networks will be paired with Wi-Fi to deliver multi-gigabit speeds, and supply enterprises with everything from traditional employee broadband to AR and surveillance streaming, factory automation, inventory management, and shared computing assets.
+Going forward, these private 5G networks will be paired with Wi-Fi to deliver multi-gigabit speeds, supplying enterprises with everything from traditional employee broadband to AR and surveillance streaming, factory automation, inventory management, and shared computing assets.

 9. Ultra-reliable, low-latency 5G factories

 Another topic I covered in greater detail previously is the transition from wired control of factory assets to equally reliable 5G wireless alternatives.
-In the past, Qualcomm has offered demo videos of how this will work, but this time had a sample factory line that was doing realtime AI-assisted identification of parts on a conveyor belt, demonstrating how quickly and reliably such a system can operate.
+In the past, Qualcomm has offered demo videos of how this will work, but this time it had a sample factory line that was doing real-time AI-assisted identification of parts on a conveyor belt, demonstrating how quickly and reliably such a system can operate.

 The upshot here is that industrial components such as monitoring cameras and robotic arms can be wirelessly coordinated using 5G small cells connected to a 5G core network and vision processing controller, all moving so rapidly that production proceeds apace despite a remote computer analyzing literally every part that passes by the camera.
-Without the optimized 5G system in place, wireless communications would lead to missing of numerous parts.
+Without the optimized 5G system in place, wireless communications would lead to missing numerous parts.

 Qualcomm also reiterated that multiple small cells will be working together to guarantee the 99.9999% level reliability demanded in factory settings — the key way to prevent temporary physical obstructions from interfering with wireless signals.
 Synchronized sharing of radio spectrum will be vital to ultra-reliable factory communications, the company says, using various segments of sub-7GHz spectrum that may be differently allocated from country to country.